mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 {{CSSRef}}

-When an error, such as an invalid value or a missing semicolon, exists in CSS, instead of [throwing an error like in JavaScript](/en-US/docs/Web/JavaScript/Reference/Errors), the browser or other user-agent will gracefully recover, skipping the invalid content.
+When an error exists in CSS, such as an invalid value or a missing semicolon, instead of [throwing an error like in JavaScript](/en-US/docs/Web/JavaScript/Reference/Errors), the browser (or other user-agent) will gracefully recover, skipping the invalid content.
 Browsers don't provide CSS-related alerts or otherwise indicate errors have occurred in styles.
 This is a feature of CSS, not a bug.

-When a CSS error is encountered, the browser's parser ignores the lines containing the errors, discarding the minimum amount of content before returning to parsing as normal.
+When a CSS error is encountered, the browser's parser ignores the lines containing the errors, discarding the minimum amount of content before returning to {{glossary("parse", "parsing")}} the CSS as normal.
 As new features are added to CSS, a browser may not recognize these new features.
 The "error recovery" is just the ignoring or skipping of invalid content.
 This recovery from errors allows a browser to discard the line containing the unrecognized content.

-This CSS feature allows for the addition of new CSS features without worrying that anything, other than the new feature, will be broken in older browsers.
-It also allows for both old and new syntaxes to coexist, in that order.
+The fact that browsers ignore invalid code enables using new CSS features without worrying about anything being broken in older browsers.
+This feature also allows for both old and new syntaxes to coexist, in that order.
 Browsers render the old syntax until they recognize the new syntax as valid.
-Because browsers ignore CSS errors, the valid fallbacks don't get overwritten by new CSS that is perceived as invalid.
+Because browsers ignore invalid CSS, the valid fallbacks don't get overwritten by new CSS that is perceived as invalid.

 The type and amount of CSS that a browser ignores due to an error depends on the type of error.
 Some of common error situations are listed below: